 Coffee storage isn't just for grounds and beans.
-Pod users will love the DecoBros K-Cup Storage Drawer, which fits 36 Keurig cups and even more Nespresso capsules inside.
-The simple sliding drawer is a great way to organize your go-to coffee supply and keep your countertops clean.
-When closed, the item measures 13.25 inches wide, 12.5 inches long, and 3.125 inches high—a size that fits comfortably beneath an espresso machine.
+Pod users will love the DecoBros K-Cup Storage Drawer, which fits 36 K-Cups and even more Nespresso capsules.
+The simple sliding drawer is a great way to organize your go-to coffee supply and keep countertops clean.
+When closed, the item measures 13 inches wide, 13 inches long, and 3 inches high—a size that fits comfortably beneath a coffee maker.
 It's also discreet thanks to the sleek black steel design.
 Unfortunately, that's the only color it's sold in.